gregorkovac/Algorithms/Discrete Fourier Transformation/README.md

 # Discrete Fourier Transformation (`n`-th primitive root)

-**Description:** This algorithm finds the smallest primer number `p`, such that there is at least one 'n'-th primitive root in 'Z_n'.
-It also finds all of the 'n'-th primitive roots and the corresponding Vandermonde matrix, which is used in the discrete Fourier transformation.
+**Description:** This algorithm finds the smallest primer number `p`, such that there is at least one `n`-th primitive root in `Z_n`.
+It also finds all of the `n`-th primitive roots and the corresponding Vandermonde matrix, which is used in the discrete Fourier transformation.

 **Usage:** The input consists of a single number `n`.
 The output will be of the form:
 ```